SoumyaSurpur/Parallel-and-GPU-Computing/OpenMP.md

 ## 1. OpenMP Setup

-OpenMPI and OpenSSH were configured on the required Ubuntu systems for distributed matrix multiplication.
+OpenMP and OpenSSH were configured on the required Ubuntu systems for distributed matrix multiplication.

 ## 2. Working and Output